Helping Parents Talk About Race With Their Kids

 So you have two options: You can talk to them about it, explain reason, and address it straightforward, or you can leave it up to secondhand knowledge.
 That may be okay for Santa Claus, but it isn’t enough when it comes to teaching about hate.
 If you don’t teach about hate, someone may very well be teaching your child hate.
 As Dr. Martin Luther King, Jr. said, “our lives begin to end the day we become silent about things that matter.”
 We don’t need to wait for things like Charlottesville to occur in order to have conversations about race.

 When I was a child, former KKK Grand Wizard David Duke ran for Congress where I grew up.
 I was 10 years old.
 I loved Duke basketball and this man had my first name!
 That was plenty enough for a child like myself.
-I can say with certainty that if my parents hadn’t sat me down to explain who David Duke was, an angry man who not only wanted my many of my friends segregated from my school, but even worse, killed, I’d have come across enough people in my life who knew, liked, and shared some of his views.
+I can say with certainty that if my parents hadn’t sat me down to explain who David Duke was, an angry man who wanted many of my friends segregated from my school, and even worse, killed, I’d have come across enough people in my life who knew, liked, and shared some of his views.

 I know that because David Duke came within only a few thousand votes of defeating David Vitter, a candidate who went on to become a U.S. Senator.
 Children will soak up hate in the same way they soak up everything else.
 And once it sticks, it’s harder to address.